As a landlord, there are several statutory requirements that you need to comply with. At ESPC Lettings we can help arrange these for you.

 - One heat alarm in every kitchen

-All properties must have an EPC before the property is viewed by prospective tenants.
-ESPC can arrange this for you and the certificate is valid for 10 years.
+All properties must have an EPC before the property can be advertised.
+If you have a Home Report, you will find a copy of the EPC within this report.
+An EPC is valid for 10 years.